epccs/RPUadpt/Hardware/Evaluation/readme.md

 I am not using SPI or the other serial port from the manager on this board so those are not going to be looked at.

 When ISCP is used the managers control of the shutdown pin will end and it will float.
 The Raspberry Pi should then halt.
-Nothing bad should happen, but it meas the Raspberry Pi can not be the ICSP tool.
+Nothing bad should happen, but it means the Raspberry Pi can not be the ICSP tool.

 ## ^5 Remote Reset